>

 Funded by: USAID Medicines, Technologies, and Pharmaceutical Services (MTaPS) Program

-Duration: December 2021 - continue
+Duration: December 2021 - May 2022

 Summary: MTaPS/Bangladesh supported CDC, DGHS for developing national STGs for common infectious diseases.
 In Bangladesh, MTaPS first reviewed the common disease patterns in the country to identify the important infectious diseases based on their burden.
 CDC, DGHS established a small core working group, MTaPS assisted to formulate a methodology for developing the STGs with common infectious diseases and antibiotics list based on last three editions 2016, 2017, and 2018 of Health Bulletins and existing hospital antibiotic guidelines and incorporate in WHO AWaRe classification.
 Then template distributed to core working group comprising experts from different disciplines to designate their present practices of both preferred and alternative drug according to WHO AWaRe classification for the treatment of included infectious diseases and STG developed.
 Finally, all chapters reviewed by different senior professional associations.
 Then CDC, DGHS finalized the STG.